isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-lay-of-land-the-national-archives-of-singapores-map-collection.md

 permalink: /vol-10/issue-4/jan-march-2015/map-collection
 layout: post
 ---
 #### From Singapore's days as a colony to modern times, maps have been an integral part of the nation's development. **Kevin Khoo** highlights the National Archives of Singapore's 10,000-strong map collection.

-Kevin Khoo is an archivist at the National Archives of Singapore.
-His interests include cultural and social history, comparative religion, philosophy, literature and poetry, economics and archival science.

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/layoftheland/background.jpg)
 <div style="background-color: white;">Illustration of entrance to Singapore's harbour in 1860. <i>Nineteenth Century Prints of Singapore (Plate 37.
 Notes p.
 98), National Museum of Singapore, 1987.</i></div>